Homeownership

 Habitat homeowners must be active participants in building a better home and future for themselves and their families.
 Every Habitat home is an investment.
 For us, it is one answer to a critical need, and we believe that stronger homes will create stronger communities.

-• Homeowners must also be able and willing to pay an affordable mortgage.
-Mortgage payments are cycled back into the community to help build additional Habitat houses.
+• Homeowners must also be able and willing to pay an affordable mortgage, closing costs, and a downpayment.

 • Once selected, Habitat homeowners must partner with us throughout the process.
 This partnership includes performing " Sweat Equity,” or helping to build their own home or the homes of others in our homeownership program.
 Sweat equity can also include taking homeownership classes or performing volunteer work.